MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Classes.md

 Fabrikam, Inc. Fbk5040 5072641000
 ```

-## Hidden attribute
+## Hidden keyword

-The `hidden` attribute hides a property or method.
+The `hidden` keyword hides a property or method.
 The property or method is
 still accessible to the user and is available in all scopes in which the object
 is available.
 Hidden members are hidden from the `Get-Member` cmdlet and can't
 be displayed using tab completion or IntelliSense outside the class definition.

-For more information, see [About_hidden](About_hidden.md).
+For more information, see [about_Hidden][04].

-### Example using hidden attributes
+### Example using hidden keywords

 When a **Rack** object is created, the number of slots for devices is a fixed
 value that shouldn't be changed at any time.
 This value is known at creation
 time.

-Using the hidden attribute allows the developer to keep the number of slots
+Using the hidden keyword allows the developer to keep the number of slots
 hidden and prevents unintentional changes to the size of the rack.

 ```powershell